 Another full day of info.
 The speakers were Bryan followed by a young intern named Mitch Fitzpatrick.
 Mitch is not only a great shooter but also a gunsmith.
 He designed a rifle in a wildcat caliber (338 Lethal Magnum) which he used to win the King of Two Miles comp.
 His info on extended range shooting was gold dust to me as that is my favourite discipline and probably the one with the most myths and BS surrounding it.

 After dinner Nick V and Doc Beech drilled us in the use of Applied Ballistics Analytics software.
 I use this at work and find it invaluable.
 The software allows the shooter to assess which variables have the most notable effects on hit percentage.
 It is eye opening and can save you both time and money if used correctly and honestly.
+We use the software at work to demonstrate the benefits of our ammunition to customers and to aid them in prioritizing.

 A guest Speaker from Vortex optics came next and taught us all about optics.
 I finally know how scopes work!!
 For my working role this info allows me to callibrate our optics and ensure they are not providing erroneous data when trueing MV or BC.